CUP-ECS/beatnik/README.md

   1. Cuda execution with a 1024x1024 problem scaled up to be sixteen times as large in terms of bounding box and number of total points with no I/O: bin/rocketrig -x cuda -n 1024 -F 0 -w 16`

 ### Example 2: Non-periodic Single-mode Gaussian Rollup
 Another test case is a single-mode rollup test where the intitial interface is set according to a hyperbolic secant function.
-This testcase recreates the the gaussian perturbation results in Panda and Shkoller's paper from sections 2.3 and 2.4.
+This testcase recreates the the Gaussian perturbation results in Panda and Shkoller's paper from sections 2.3 and 2.4.
 To run this testcase with a high-order model, use the following command line parameters.
 Note that this works best with a GPU accelerator, as the exact high-order far field force solver is very compute intensive and is generally impractical for non-trivial mesh sizes without GPU acceleration:
 `bin/rocketrig -x cuda -O high -n 64 -I sech2 -m 0.1 -p 9.0 -b free -a 0.15 -M 2 -e 2`

 ## Planned Development Steps